alieliacik/MovieDB-API--Styled-Components-Master/README.md

 &nbsp;

-<strong>In this project I went with Flexbox instead of Grid system.
-Grid system was also OK but according to https://caniuse.com , 97% of browsers can run flexbox without problem while this is 93% for Grid CSS.
-I have used a lot of excellent CSS properties suc as clip-path, background-visibility (it is esential for my cards that can turnand has 3 layer), perpective, background-clip, -webkit-scrollbar, mask-image, mask-size and the most important one, advanced used of background image propery.
+<strong>In this project, I went with Flexbox instead of the Grid system.
+Grid system was also OK, but according to https://caniuse.com, 97% of browsers can run Flexbox without a problem while this is 93% for Grid CSS.
+I have used a lot of excellent CSS properties such as clip-path, background-visibility (it is essential for my cards that can turn and has three layers), perspective, background-clip, -webkit-scrollbar, mask-image, and mask-size.
+The most important one is the advanced use of the background-image property.
 See the pictures below...  </strong>
 </br>

 &nbsp;